Characters: Tokurei Sochi Dantai Stella Jogakuin Kōtō-ka C³-bu

 - Combat Medic: In medic mode, a "medic" is assigned to "patch up" fellow members who declared a hit, and can only fight in the last five minutes.
 Guess what Yura does in the last five.

-- Face-Heel Turn: There's no dark side in the story (Even Rin herself isn't an evil person to begin with), but Yura probably is doing this.
+- Face-Heel Turn: There's no dark side in the story (Even Rin herself isn't an evil person to begin with), but Yura probably ends up doing this relative to the story.
 After realizing the relationship between Sonora and Rin, she quits the C³, leaving behind the Skorpion gifted to her by Sonora.

 - I Just Want to Have Friends: A big motivator for her to ultimately join C³.
 At first she is reluctant, as they seem extremely weird to her, despite Rento finding her playing with Sonora's guns and watching her movies.
 However, after she sees how much fun they have with the matches, along with how friendly they are to each other, she decides to join to take part in their fun.
 FlashBacks to her time at other schools shows she was also often excluded from other people, and her Shrinking Violet tendencies didn't help it much.